HewlettPackard/oneview-golang/Godeps/_workspace/src/github.com/docker/machine/docs/drivers/virtualbox.md

 -   `--virtualbox-hostonly-nicpromisc`: Host Only Network Adapter Promiscuous Mode.
 Possible options are deny , allow-vms, allow-all
 -   `--virtualbox-no-share`: Disable the mount of your home directory
 -   `--virtualbox-dns-proxy`: Proxy all DNS requests to the host (Boolean value, default to false)
+-   `--virtualbox-no-vtx-check`: Disable checking for the availability of hardware virtualization before the vm is started

 The `--virtualbox-boot2docker-url` flag takes a few different forms.
 By default, if no value is specified for this flag, Machine will check locally for